 By default, Microsoft Windows has a listing of default Windows backgrounds.
-If you wish to change the background to a different picture, such as a family picture, click the browse button and browse to the directory of the picture.
+If you want to change the background to a different picture, such as a family picture, click the browse button and browse to the directory of the picture.

 Why do I have no background image?

 Within the listing of the available backgrounds, the first background is None; selecting none will disable any background image on your computer.
 However, it is important to realize that when you change the background to none, your background will use the color of your background or desktop.

 Windows XP users can change this color from the same window as where they change their desktop.
 All other users will need to change their color of their desktop through the Appearance tab.

 How do I make an small image title across the background?

 Within the desktop or background properties window, a user will be able to customize the layout of their image by selecting Center, Tile, or Stretch.
 Below is a brief explanation of each of these settings.

 - Center - This will center the image in the middle of the desktop.
 Doing this enables the user to only have one image set as their background instead of having the image tiled.
 If the image is smaller than your computer resolution then you may have a small border around the image.

 - Tile - Tiling an image takes a smaller image and multiply it multiple times across the Desktop.

 - Stretch - Stretching an image makes a single image full screen.
 The smaller the image size, the more distortion you will notice when stretching an image.
 It may also result in pixelation of that image.

 How do I make the background as only one small image and not tiled?